MichuPicchu/MIT_IoT_project/README.md

     - I tested several models : SVM, DT, KNN, multilayer perceptron
     - One of my other groupmate applied the LSTM model

-These were the accuracy results of the ML model:
+    - These were the accuracy results of the ML model:
 <p align="center">
   <img src="readme_images/results.png" width="50%" >
 </p>

+As you can see, the best accuracy scores for training and testing were in the mid 90's from the LSTM.

 <br></br>
 - ### Live-time output: